tskit-dev/tskit/docs/stats.rst

 and the ``k``-th row of the output will report the values of the statistic in the ``k``-th window, i.e., between ``windows[k]`` and ``windows[k+1]``.

-All windowed statistics return **averages** across the relevant windows, so the values are comparable between windows, even of different lengths.
+All windowed statistics by default return **averages** within each of the windows, so the values are comparable between windows, even of different lengths.
 (However, shorter windows may be noisier.)
 Suppose for instance  that you compute some statistic with ``windows = [a, b, c]``